comboshreddies/kubectl-tks/README.md

 ```console
 "{{OP_SLEEP}} 5"
 ```
-this will sleep for 5 seconds - it will sleep on tks/tmux side.
+this will sleep for 5 seconds - it will sleep on the tks/tmux side.

-OP_SLEEP could be used if you access remote node that can have slow response time, so refreshing prompt won't help, but sleeping few seconds might help.
+OP_SLEEP could be used if you access remote node that can have slow response time, so refreshing prompt won't help, but sleeping a few seconds might help.

 If you want to comment some operation there is OP_COMMENT, everything after this OP_COMMENT will be rendered and printed out.
 For example:
 ```console